saurabhsharan/niriswitcher/README.md

 - The scroll animation speed (set to 0 to disable)
 - If single click change application without hiding the switcher (double clicking an application changes focus and hides the switcher)
-- If `separate_workspaces` is set to true, the application switcher will show windows from the current workspace and enable workspace navigation.
+- If `separate_workspaces` is set to `true`, the application switcher will show windows from the current workspace and enable workspace navigation.
 If `false`, the switcher will show applications from all workspaces and disable workspace navigation.
+- Sort order of workspaces i the switcher.
+If `workspace_mru_sort` is set to `true` the workspaces are sorted in order of last used; otherwise in order of their workspace index (as in Niri moving up and down).

 The configuration file is a simple `.toml`-file in `$XDG_CONFIG_HOME/niriswitcher/config.toml`.
-This is the default config:
+This is the default configuration:

 ```toml
 separate_workspaces = true